How NFT Minting Works in Soltokemons

 - •Creature mint: catch a rare variant, then optionally mint it into a 1/1 NFT for SOL

-- •The two systems are independent - one is about your caught creatures, the other is a fixed sale collection
+- •The two systems are independent - one comes from eligible rare catches, the other is a fixed founding collection

 Mintable variants: ◈ NFT, 💠 Holo, ✨ Shining